 Background music attribution: The O’Neill Brothers Group, The Holly & The Ivy from Joyous Christmas Carols on Piano

 We are walking our way through God’s Grand Story, recalling those things He has prepared.
-And we’re still in Genesis.
-But such blessings are found there!
+We’re still in Genesis—because innumerable blessings are found there!

 Abraham looked up and there in a thicket he saw a ram caught by its horns.